Twitter Policy

 Twitter is close to a write-only platform, for me.

-Every once in a while (between once a week and once a month), I'll check twitter on on my twitter machine, mostly looking through and responding to my messages, and possibly looking at the pages of some of my favorite people on twitter.
+Every once in a while (between once a week and once a month), I'll walk over to that house and check twitter on on my twitter machine.
+Mostly that entails looking through and responding to my notifications, and possibly looking at the pages of some of my favorite people on twitter.

 All of this is to avoid the dopamine loops of twitter, which can suck up hours of my life like nothing else can.

 The character of my personal setup makes me think that maybe it is unethical for me to use twitter at all.
-Posting, but mostly not reading other people's content, in particular, seems like maybe a defection, and I don't want to incentivize people to be on the platform.
-(My guess is that twitter is only a little worse for me than for the median twitter user, though there are also twitter users for which it just straight up provides a ton of value).
+Posting, but mostly not reading other people's content, in particular, seems like maybe a defection.
+If it is so bad for me that I feel the need to set up thes kinds of safe guards, that's a hint that maybe I don't want to be encouraging other people to use it, by posting content there.
+I don't want to add my weight to the incentive to be on the platform.
+My guess is that twitter is only a little worse for me than for the median twitter user, though there are also twitter users for which it just straight up provides a ton of value.

 To counter this, I add all my threads to threadreader, so that people can read my content without needing to touch the attention-eating cesspool.